docascode/sphinx-docfx-yaml/README.rst

 .. warning:: This is a pre-release version.
 Some or all features might not work yet.

 Sphinx DocFX YAML is an exporter for the Sphinx Python domain into `DocFX YAML <https://dotnet.github.io/docfx/spec/metadata_format_spec.html>`_.

-..
-Full documentation can be found on `Read the Docs <http://sphinx-docfx-yaml.readthedocs.org>`_.

 Contents
 --------